 - your terms and conditions which may stipulate that the seller has to import the goods

-You should also have information about the speed of delivery of the goods.
-This might show that information given to you by an overseas seller about the location of the goods is wrong, as it wouldn’t be possible for it to deliver the goods from that location in the timeframe they’ve advertised.
+You should have information about the speed of delivery of the goods.
+This might show that information given to you by an overseas seller about the location of the goods is wrong, as it would not be possible for it to deliver the goods from that location in the timeframe they’ve advertised.

 We would expect you to ask the overseas seller for more information in these cases.